Updated: Mar. 21, 2025

 On February 17, 2025, an uneventful arrival quickly dissolved into a horrific ordeal as the plane flipped upside down, leaving the 80 passengers onboard in a life-threatening situation.
 With the plane landing at terrifying speeds reaching 100mph and near-instantly rolling over, passengers were thrust into chaos, hanging upside down, “like bats,” enduring what must have felt like an eternity of sheer terror.
 The memory of this moment is likely to linger and serve as a stinging reminder of the fear and uncertainty that gripped passengers every second of this life-altering experience.

 While thankfully there were no fatalities, at least 21 people were injured as the aftermath of the crash unfolded.
-As of March 2025, the investigation is still ongoing, as authorities work to piece together what went wrong.
+As of March 2025, the investigation is still ongoing, as authorities work to piece together what exactly went wrong.
+However, a new preliminary report released on March 20, 2025, reveals the plane was descending at a high rate of speed seconds before the crash.

 Many affected by the crash are understandably wondering if they can seek compensation for their injuries.
 If you or a loved one is searching for answers, Meshbesher & Spence is here for you.
 For over 60 years, our law firm has supported people through some of the most challenging moments of their lives.
 If you were injured in the Toronto Delta plane crash, contact our trusted team today online or by calling (612) 339-9121.